wolf9970/CST136SRS04/README.md

 Measure the time each calculation takes to determine which data structure and algorithm does the calculation the fastest.

 The two students with fastest accurate calculations that fully met the specification will be placed into a race on my computer.
-The student with the fastest calculation will recieve an SRS forgiveness (and a Smartie).
+The student with the fastest release version calculation will recieve an SRS forgiveness (and a Smartie).

 You are allowed to do any calculations at compile time you wish but you may not hand calculate anything.